bigbadcyborg/Robotics-assignment-5/README.md

 python3 test_llama_text.py

 ```
 **[Remote-PC]** You can add the ability to have a system prompt or a pre-prompt by modifying the text inference loop.
+Close the previous program with ctrl+c and try running this demo code on the docker shell.

 ```bash
 python3 test_llama_text_system.py